rat-eos-pc-ua/tutorial/TTN/README.md

 Proper adherence to this data model is essential for the correct functioning of Kibana visualizations.

 ### Configuring Environment Variables
 Before running the script, you must configure several environment variables that the script uses to fetch and manage data from The Things Network (TTN).
-Here’s how to retrieve and set these variables:
+Here’s how to retrieve and set these variables from TTN:

 1. APP_NAME